Skip to content

 2. Unit propagation.
 The solver handles this automatically.
 Single-literal clauses force assignments.

 3. For complex constraints.
-Use the Model class (CP-SAT) instead of encoding everything to CNF manually.
+Use the Model class instead of encoding everything to CNF manually.

 See Also